Apple Fitness

-Fitness, formerly Activity, is an exercise tracking companion app by Apple available on iPhones running iOS 8.2 or above for users with a connected Apple Watch, later expanding to all iPhones regardless of Watch connectivity with the release of iOS 16.
+Apple Fitness, formerly Activity, is an exercise tracking companion app by Apple available on iPhones running iOS 8.2 or above for users with a connected Apple Watch, later expanding to all iPhones regardless of Watch connectivity with the release of iOS 16.
 The application displays a summary view of user's recorded workouts from the Apple Watch or supported third-party apps and exercise equipment, as well as acting as the home for all Apple Fitness+ content.

 Features

 The app displays three 'activity rings', which are daily movement goals, and encourages users to 'close' all of their rings by the end of the day.
 The move ring tracks the number of diet calories or kilojoules burned (over and above quiescent), the exercise ring tracks minutes spent exercising, and the stand ring tracks the number of hours spent standing for at least one minute.
 Without a connected Apple Watch, the app will only display the user's move ring as the exercise and stand metrics cannot be measured using the iPhone.
 Activity rings can be shared with others to compare data and start competitions, which give an award to the person who has filled their rings the most over a seven-day period.
 Users can earn various awards based on user achievement, such as setting personal records or participating in limited-time challenges.
 Awards are digital equivalents of enamel pins or badges.

 All workouts recorded through the Workouts app on the Apple Watch are viewable through the 'Summary' tab of the Fitness app and include relevant metrics and HealthKit data, such as heart rate, depending on the type of exercise.
 For outdoor activities, summaries also include weather conditions at the time of the workout and a map that outlines the route taken while exercising.
 Since iOS 15, a record of mindfulness activities can also be viewed from the summary tab.
 After a 180-day period, the app will also begin to show users their exercise trends averaged over the present and past rolling 90-day windows, displaying arrows next to various metrics.
 Arrows which are facing up show an improvement in an area, whereas downwards facing arrows show a decline.